INRAE Laboratory in Champenoux

 Project description

-The INRA site in Champenoux is dedicated to research in forest ecology and genomics.
+The INRAE site in Champenoux is dedicated to research in forest ecology and genomics.
 The project arranges offices and laboratories in two distinct volumes around a central planted atrium, naturally lit by a large skylight.
 The north wing is straight and smooth, while the south wing is curved and features a deep timber gallery.
-The building combines environmental performance and flexibility: a local timber post-and-beam structure, ground-coupled air system, miscanthus-fuelled boiler plant.
+The building combines environmental performance and flexibility: a local timber post-and-beam structure, ground-coupled air system, miscanthus-fuelled heating system.

 Project details